We all deserve a cheeky celebration drink every now and then, and there are lots of low FODMAP cocktails to choose from so you don’t have to miss out!

 3. Cucumber Cape Codder

-Vodka paired with crisp cranberry juice, cucumber simple syrup and a squeeze of lime.
+Vodka paired with crisp cranberry juice drink, cucumber simple syrup and a squeeze of lime.
 It might seem like an odd combo but this cocktail is delightfully refreshing.
-Just check your cranberry juice isn’t sweetened with apple juice or high fructose corn syrup.
+Just check your cranberry juice drink isn’t sweetened with apple juice or high fructose corn syrup – check out our article on how to choose a low FODMAP option.
 Recipe on marthastewart.com